BackupTheBerlios/wpdojoloader-svn/trunk/WpDojoLoader/readme.txt

 Donate link: http://wpdojoloader.berlios.de/
 Tags: wordpress, dojo, datagrid, accordion, scrollpane, grid, table, nested, titlepane, tab, widget, fisheye, xml, xsl,jquery,jquery-ui,content management,cms,templates,ajax
 Requires at least: 2.8.2
-Tested up to: 2.8.5
+Tested up to: 3.0.0
 Stable tag: 0.0.50

 == Description ==

 WpDojoLoader allows you to include widgets or simple html templates into wordpress.
 You are also able to import content from external xml files which is directly displayed in your posts.
+So you have some simple content management methods for wordpress.
 Another new feature is Ajaxloading of posts.
 Check the wpdojoloader homepage for examples.

-At the moment you can add them into posts and pages.
+At the moment you can add widgets into posts and pages.
 And the plugin also provides a sub-plugin to add content into the wordpress sidebar.

 The following (dojo) widgets are supported at the moment: